Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Introduction

 We are especially interested in the type IV$_{20-r}$ series of LSVs, because for $r$ large, $\ie$ close to~$20$, the HSD overspace is isometric to the period domain of a different modular variety as Riemannian manifolds.
-For example \cite{ghs2}, the type IV$_4$ and type IV$_5$ HSDs ($r = 16$ and $r = 15$) coincide with the period domains of a modular variety of deformation of generalised Kummer varieties and of hyperk\"ahler manifolds of OG6 type respectively.
+For example \cite{ghs2}, the type IV$_4$ and type IV$_5$ HSDs ($r = 16$ and $r = 15$) coincide with the period domains of a modular variety of deformations of generalised Kummer varieties and of hyperk\"ahler manifolds of OG6 type respectively.
 When $r = 14$, the type IV$_6$ HSD is isometric to the type II$_4$ HSD \cite[Exercise X.D.2(b)]{he}.
-The latter HSD, characterised as the Lie group quotient $\SO^*(8)/\U(4)$, can be identified to the set of weight one Hodge structures on the first integral cohomology group of a polarised abelian $8$-fold with totally definite quaternion multiplication, which is also the period domain of a modular variety $\AMT$ of polarised abelian $8$-folds whose PEL structures are controlled by certain attributes $\calM$ and $\calT$.
+The latter HSD, characterised as the Lie group quotient $\SO^*(8)/\U(4)$, can be identified with the set of weight one Hodge structures on the first integral cohomology group of a polarised abelian $8$-fold with totally definite quaternion multiplication, which is also the period domain of a modular variety $\AMT$ of polarised abelian $8$-folds whose PEL structures are controlled by certain attributes $\calM$ and $\calT$.
 In fact, $\AMT$ is a type II$_4$ LSV, $\ie$ it is an arithmetic quotient of $\SO^*(8)/\U(4)$ (see \cite[Section 9.7]{bl}).

 Let us denote the isometry between the HSDs in the case of $r = 14$ by $\tiF$.
-If $\tiF$ is also equivariant with the natural conjugation actions of the Lie groups $\SO^+(2,6)$ and $\SO^*(8)$, then $\tiF$ descends to a map from~$\calK_P$ to a certain moduli space $\DMT$ of abelian $8$-folds with totally definite quaternion multiplication.
+This map is studied in \cite{sa}.
+Using results from \cite[Section 3.6]{sa}, we will show that any arithmetic subgroup $\Gamma(P) < \SO^+(2,6)$ can be mapped to an arithmetic subgroup $\Gamma^*(P)<\SO^*(8)$ (See the discussion following Theorem \ref{thm F}).
+Moreover, $\tiF$ is equivariant with the natural conjugation actions of $\Gamma(P)$ and $\Gamma^*(P)$, then $\tiF$ descends to a map $F$ from~$\calK_P$ to a certain moduli space $\AMT$ of abelian $8$-folds with totally definite quaternion multiplication.

 The goal of this work is to realise the map $F$ as a modular mapping.
 More specifically, by identifying the domain and the target of $F$ as (an irreducible component of) the modular varieties $\calK_P$ and $\AMT$, we will explicitly describe how $F$ takes a K3 surface $X$ in $K_P$ to an abelian $8$-fold $A$ in $\AMT$.
 The {\em Global Torelli Theorem} which associates $X$ with its weight $2$ polarised Hodge structure on $H^2(X,\ZZ)$, and $A$ with its weight $1$ polarised Hodge structure on $H^1(A,\ZZ)$, reduces the problem to a purely lattice-theoretic one.
 This allows us to give a geometric interpretation of the map $F$ in terms of the {\em Kuga-Satake construction} \cite{ks}, a process that produces a weight $1$ Hodge structure from the Clifford algebra of a weight $2$ Hodge structure of K3 type.